pwilmart/fasta_utilities/README.md

 # fasta_utilities
 ## A collection of Python 3 scripts for managing protein FASTA files

+There can be many steps in getting a current FASTA database and preparing it for use by a search engine.
+The database has to be downloaded to an appropriate location on your computer.
+The database may need to be renamed to include version numbers.
+The database will need to be uncompressed to a text file.
+Many database releases include proteins from a large number of species and specific species subset databases (human, mouse, etc.) may need to be extracted.
+Common contaminant sequences (trypsin, keratins, etc.) often need to be added.
+Decoy sequences need to be created and appended to the databases when using that method of error estimation.
+The version numbers, download dates, and number of protein sequences should be recorded and saved for inclusion in subsequent publications.
+It is easy to make mistakes with so many steps or delay updating databases because it is too much work.
+Hopefully, this set of utilities addresses many of these issues.

 ### Scripts and descriptions

 - Ensembl_fixer.py - does header line reformatting for v83 and newer Ensembl fasta databases